scottcwilson/ort/README.md

 ## Usage

 Your first step is to get an [Amazon Affiliates account](https://affiliate-program.amazon.com/).
 Once you have done this, you will need to create an AWS Account associated with your affiliates account to use the Product Advertising API.
-The steps for this are shown [in the documentation](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/CHAP_GettingStarted.html).
+The steps for this are shown [in the AWS documentation](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/CHAP_GettingStarted.html).

 Next, install Jekyll and find a template you like.
 I used Hyde because it had sidebar navigation, which is useful if you have a lot of content pages, but there are many choices.
 Try setting up some pages and adding some content to get a feel for using Jekyll.

 Then do a `gem install jekyll-amazon` to get the Jekyll tag generator.
-See the documentation on that gem for the environment variables you need to set in order to use the API.
+See the [documentation on that gem](https://www.rubydoc.info/gems/jekyll-amazon) for the environment variables you need to set in order to use the API.

 Once you have the tools installed and working, it's just a matter of building pages in Markdown or HTML that contain links to your selections, i.e.